Director

 Colorado State University

-My name is Cassandra Richardson, and I am a second-year graduate student in the Counseling Psychology PhD program, working with Drs.
+My name is Cassandra Richardson, and I am a third-year graduate student in the Clinical Psychology PhD program, working with Drs.
 Noah Emery and Mark Prince.
 I completed my undergraduate training at the University of South Florida, where I worked as a Team Lead in the Sleep, Stress and Health (STEALTH) Lab and as an Adventure Trip Leader through Campus Recreation.
 My research interests center on understanding the relationship between nature exposure and well-being, and investigating nature-based therapies in an empirically supported framework.
 Additionally, I am interested in substance use treatment and harm reduction strategies.
 In my free time, I enjoy hiking, camping, rock climbing, attending live music events, and exploring local coffee shops

-Sara Mei, BS
+Sara Mei, MS

 Colorado State University

-Maggie Mataczynski, BA
+Maggie Mataczynski, MS

 Colorado State University

 My name is Maggie Mataczynski.
-I am a fourth-year graduate student in the Counseling Psychology PhD program, working with Dr. Noah Emery.
+I am a fifth-year graduate student in the Clinical Psychology PhD program, working with Dr. Noah Emery.
 I completed my undergraduate training at the University of Wisconsin-Madison where I worked at the Addiction Research Center.
 After my time at Wisconsin, completed a 2-year post-baccalaureate position at Emory University studying adolescent and young adult substance use.
 My research interests center on using intensive longitudinal designs to better understanding how the interplay of interpersonal and emotional processes contribute to substance use among young people and the ways in which this information can help improve treatment efforts.

 Colorado State University